joranquinten/snippy-api/README.md

 ### Prerequisites

 #### MongoDB
-Make sure you have MongoDB installed and fill the following `ENV` variables:
+Make sure you have [MongoDB](https://www.mongodb.com/) installed and fill the following `ENV` variables:
 - DB_USER
 - DB_PASSWORD
 - DB_URL
-- MONGODB_URI= # Example: mongodb://localhost/local
+- MONGODB_URI # Example: mongodb://localhost/local

+#### Auth0
+Auth0 is used for authentication.
+You can set up an account (developers account is fine) at [Auth0](https://auth0.com/) and register the following `ENV` variables:
+- AUTH0_CLIENT_ID
+- AUTH0_DOMAIN
+- AUTH0_API_ID
+- AUTH0_CLIENT_SECRET

+If you follow the initial setup and register an application, you will find these in your account.

 ### Installing
 Just run `npm install` to install all the dependencies.